AdaptiveMotorControlLab/CEBRA/docs/source/index.rst

 Please see the dedicated :doc:`Installation Guide </installation>` for information on installation options using ``conda``, ``pip`` and ``docker``.

+Have fun! 😁

 Usage
 -----

+Please head over to the :doc:`Usage </usage>` tab to find step-by-step instructions to use CEBRA on your data.
+For example use cases, see the :doc:`Demos </demos>` tab.

 Integrations
 ------------

 CEBRA can be directly integrated with existing libraries commonly used in data analysis.
-The ``cebra.integrations`` module possibility to compute CEBRA embeddings on DeepLabCut_ outputs directly.
+The ``cebra.integrations`` module is getting actively extended.
+Right now, we offer integrations for ``scikit-learn``-like usage of CEBRA, a package making use of ``matplotlib`` to plot the CEBRA model results, as well as the possibility to compute CEBRA embeddings on DeepLabCut_ outputs directly.